 The data that SoundExchange provides is also really useful.
 If utilized correctly, it can help boost your musical career.
 You may see that your songs are popular in a certain region.
 This can help you better plan for tours and new music that is more catered to a certain place.

 SoundExchange should not be used in isolation though, especially if you are a performing artist who writes and produces songs.
-While this collective rights management organisation is great at distributing money to artists for their music, it only concerns a certain type of royalty.
+While this collective rights management organization is great at distributing money to artists for their music, it only concerns a certain type of royalty.

 However, registering with SoundExchange is still a great way for recording artists and record labels to get paid for their work.
 Plus, it’s free!
 So what’s not to love?